antor44/AI-Bluetooth-Phone-Assistant/README.md

 ### 5. Bluetooth Mobile Pairing (Crucial!)
 Establishing an active, unencrypted bidirectional Hand-Free profile between Linux and your smartphone requires explicit "agent authentication".

-*Desktop environments (GNOME/Ubuntu) typically handle the secure PIN confirmation automatically.
-However, if relying on the terminal, **you MUST explicitly approve the pin**.*
+*Desktop environments (GNOME/Ubuntu) typically fail to handle the secure PIN confirmation automatically.
+However, if relying on the terminal, ** you MUST explicitly approve the PIN **.*

 1. **Launch `bluetoothctl` terminal tool:**
    ```bash